rothdearl/NanoSyntaxFiles/README.md

-# Syntax files for the nano text editor.
+# Syntax Files for the nano Text Editor

-## Getting Started
+## Summary

 This repository contains syntax configuration files for the nano text editor.
 They can be downloaded as files or the contents can be copy/pasted into an existing configuration file.
-The following document provides information on how a syntax file is created.
+The following document provides information on how a syntax file is set up.

 ### Regex Evaluation